 S-201 is a standard for exchanging all information related to any AtoN including metadata like maintenance schedules, equipment types (such as battery and bulb types).
 S-201 is intended to be the means of communicating such information within an AtoN organization or between AtoN organization and in certain circumstances with its main partners such as hydrographic offices.
 S-201 is not intended to be for navigation systems like ECDIS, and therefore is not constrained by ECDIS requirements.
 This means the S-201 can include additional cartographic information to inform about AtoN services that would not be appropriate in a navigation system, such as positioning source confidence.
 Historically, positioning requirements for AtoN were divided into “High” and “Low” accuracy categories.
 Additionally, requirements for accuracy were influenced by “Cartographer’s Tolerance” which determined if the AtoN’s positioning accuracy was sufficient to justify advertising the aid with a closed circle navigation symbol on paper charts based upon the scale of the chart.

 S-125 meanwhile, would be a derivative of S-201 service as the public facing information for use in ECDIS/ECS.
 In other words, S-125 would be the digital equivalent of the extended list of lights in order to meet IMO SOLAS Chapter V requirements of having list of lights on board and serve as a continually updated list of AtoN, including virtual AtoNs.
 Not all Hydrographic Offices have consistent AtoN Authorities, which have the capabilities or responsibilities of providing the S-125 data as a separate dataset to the ENC provided by the Hydrographic Office.
+In addition serving to the compendium to existing permanent and temporary AtoN facilitating voyage monitoring functions by mariners, S-125 data will also facilitate voyage planning by providing data related to proposed and advanced notice of changes to AtoN.

 Discoverability and Dissemination

 The S-125 data should be made available to public facing portals and be discoverable to mariners, Port State Authorities, and commercial value added providers.
 S-125 data should boost S-124 NW and ENC S-101 productions, especially by reducing the effort in the transformation of data, with the harmonization of data models.
 This could be accomplished by introducing efficient data exchange mechanism between authorities.
-It is envisioned that upon complying with applicable ship reporting requirements to Port State Authorities, a vessel would then receive available S-xxx data supporting Maritime Services (e.g. latest ENC S-101 updates, S-127 Marnie Traffic Management, S-129 Under Keel Clearance, etc.) appropriate for their respective route.
+It is envisioned that upon complying with applicable ship reporting requirements to Port State Authorities, a vessel would then receive available S-xxx data supporting Maritime Services (e.g. latest ENC S-101 updates, S-127 Marine Traffic Management, S-129 Under Keel Clearance, etc.) appropriate for their respective route.
 In terms of S-125 is means the exchange of data on recognition and navigational aspects of AtoN.

 The S-125 Data received by ships will thus depend on the promulgation method of choice.
 If, say, a ship targets the website of a specific port authority; it may see only that data provided by the corresponding AtoN Administration.
-If, however, the ship queries for S-125 data via other non-governmental public portals, such as the Maritime Connectivity Platform, it will receive S-125 data from various national and local authorities relevant to its current position and planned routes.
+If, however, the ship queries for S-125 data via other non-governmental public portals, it will receive S-125 data from various national and local authorities relevant to its current position and planned routes.
 The S-125 Service detailed in this specification only caters for a small part of this promulgation regime.
 It exposes multiple service operations for machine to machine consumptions of all currently Aton Information from the targeted authority.
 It may be used by any client, such as a ship, a website or an app.

 ECDIS Compatibility